rajeshwarandevops/SCS2022-AVDEndpoint-Workshop/DemoLab-Individual/readme.md

-# Single Region Azure Virtual Desktop Demo Lab
+# Single Region Azure Virtual Desktop Lab

 Based on the Single Region Baselab this Lab creates the required components to test Azure Virtual Desktop in a small environment.